Human Feedback: The Foundation of Safe Autonomy

 Fair salary levels

-To ensure all collaboration partners pay fair wages, you can investigate local minimum salary levels for the BPO location and compare these to the wages paid to the workforce.
-Wages should match or exceed the regulated minimum wage to be apropriate.
-We suggest paying an hourly wage instead of paying per unit, as annotators then know how much they get.
+To ensure collaboration partners pay fair wages, investigate local minimum salary levels for each BPO location and compare these to actual wages paid.
+Compensation should meet or exceed regulated minimum wage.
+We recommend hourly wages rather than per-unit payment, providing annotators with income predictability.

-Kognic’s minimum requirement is that employers shall pay at least the statutory minimum wage, the prevailing industry wage, or the wage negotiated in a collective agreement, whichever is higher.
-Pay is based on experience, qualifications and performance, and employees have the right to a written specification of how the wage has been calculated.
-Other essential factors that we ensure with BPOs are that wages are paid regularly and on time; and that contracts are clear and written in the local language.
+Kognic's minimum requirement is that employers pay at least the statutory minimum wage, the prevailing industry wage, or wages negotiated in collective agreements—whichever is highest.
+Compensation reflects experience, qualifications, and performance, with employees receiving written specifications of wage calculations.
+We also ensure that wages are paid regularly and on time, and that contracts are clear and provided in the local language.

 Reasonable working hours

-In our agreements we dictate that all annotators must have the freedom to take breaks (and we encourage them to take these), and decide their schedule, as long as they meet working expectations (active annotation time is expected to be about 30 hours per week).
-No BPO companies working with Kognic can exceed 45 hours of scheduled working hours.
-In addition, weekends are free for annotators.
-It shouldn’t be any other way, everyone deserves time off to rest and to have a life after work!
+Our agreements stipulate that all annotators have freedom to take breaks (which we actively encourage) and flexibility to decide their schedules within working expectations (active annotation time averages about 30 hours per week).
+BPO companies working with Kognic cannot exceed 45 hours of scheduled working time.
+Weekends remain free for annotators—everyone deserves time to rest and maintain work-life balance.

 Providing the right tools & processes